jbruce12000/kiln-controller/troubleshooting.md

 up in smoke!

-So, invest a little time to learn the hardware and the software available to you to veriy everything works as expected.
+So, invest a little time to learn the hardware and the software available to you to verify everything works as expected.

 ## Breadboard Orientation